opinion

 Stay Safe and Respectful

 While outdoor streaming can be thrilling, it’s essential to be aware of your surroundings and any potential risks.
-Avoid streaming in places where the public could easily stumble upon you while you are shooting adult content, especially areas frequented by families or children.
+Avoid streaming in places where the public could easily stumble upon you while you are shooting adult content, especially areas frequented by families or minors.
 Respect local laws and regulations regarding public behavior and filming to ensure you don’t end up in legal trouble.

 Tip: Have a friend accompany you during your outdoor streams.
 They can keep an eye on your surroundings and alert you to any potential issues, allowing you to focus on your performance.